kanatohodets/p6-json-jansson/README.md

 This is a basic Perl 6 binding to libjansson: a C library for manipulating JSON data.

 Still pretty rough!
 While JSON objects attempt to emulate P6 hashes or arrays, they don't have all the same capabilities.
-In particular, assignment isn't yet implemented.
+In particular, assignment/building up new objects and consuming P6 types into JSON are not yet implemented.

 JSON::Jansson is an appropriate choice if you're willing to trade features for speed.
 While JSON::Tiny is much more flexible and powerful, JSON::Jansson is (comparatively) blindingly fast.